abejfehr/COMP3005-Assignment2/Problem 1/Answer.md

 Database Grammar
 ----------------
-- One CD must contain one or more songs
+- One CD must contain zero or more songs
-- One song must be on one or more CDs
+- One song may be on one or more CDs
-- One song must consist of one or more tracks
+- One song may consist of one or more tracks
 - One track must be in one or more songs
--

 Please refer to the accompanying E-R Diagram